ssandif/ParallelRisk/README.md

 You can find already-built versions of the program in the **Releases** tab of GitHub.

-If you have downloaded or built the standalone Windows executable, simply run:
+If you have downloaded or built a standalone excutable, simply run the following, or the equivalent on Linux or OSX:

 ```shell
 ParallelRiskConsole.exe <YOUR ARGUMENTS HERE>